meshcloud/unipipe-cli/README.md

-# Unipipe CLI
+# UniPipe CLI

-The Unipipe CLI allows service developers to quickly implement CI/CD pipelines for common service scenarios like
+The UniPipe CLI allows service developers to quickly implement CI/CD pipelines for common service scenarios like

 - generating and executing terraform